IST 597: Foundations of Deep Learning

 develop and use deep learning methods.

-Students should be able to learn the basics of deep learning
+Students should be familiar with the basic mathematics of deep

 be found here.
 There will also be links on the schedule.

 Project proposal and